-A fund manager’s outlook on rising interest rates
+A fund manager’s outlook on rising global interest rates

 A: Long-end interest rates are influenced more by the European Central Bank and the Bank of Japan than the Fed, ironically.
 When Europe takes some of the pressure off interest rates, it’s so dramatically large, it allows the long end of our interest rates to move out.

-Q: What about the Fed paring back its $4.5 billion in bond investments?
+Q: What about the Fed paring back its $4.5 trillion in bond investments?
 Will that have a bigger effect on the market than any rate increases?

 A: They’re starting very, very slowly.
 The reduction of the balance sheet, this year, is a smaller influence than a rate move.
-They’re talking about $10 billion a month, which relative to the size of fixed income markets is tiny.
+They’re talking about $10 billion a month, which relative to the size of fixed-income markets is tiny.

 But in the next two years, the pace is increasing at the same time that the federal borrowing level is changing.
 Supply and demand (for Treasurys) come much more in balance, which means rates can move higher.